1700 conclave

 The 1700 papal conclave was convened following the death of Pope Innocent XII.
 It ended in the election of Cardinal Giovanni Albani as Pope Clement XI.
-The conclave saw a rise in the dominance of the zelanti faction College of Cardinals.
+The conclave saw a rise in the dominance of a zelanti faction in the College of Cardinals.
 It remained deadlocked for a month until the death of the childless Charles II of Spain.
-The cardinal electors anticipated that his death without a clear heir would cause a political crisis, and moved to elect a pope that was seen as non-partisan.
+The cardinal electors anticipated that his death without a clear heir would cause a political crisis, and moved to elect a pope who would be seen as non-partisan.

 Background

 During his pontificate Innocent XII worked to improve relations with Louis XIV of France.
 He reached a compromise with the French king by agreeing to the confirmation of all bishops that Louis had created since 1682 in return for the king's promise not to make them abide by the Declaration of the Clergy of France.

 The Habsburg Charles II of Spain was dying at this time and had no children.
-At Charles' request, Innocent advised that the throne pass to Philip of Anjou, grandson of Louis XIV of France, due to the close kinship between Louis and Charles.
+At Charles' request, Innocent advised that the throne pass to Philip of Anjou, grandson of Louis XIV, due to the close kinship between Louis and Charles.
 Philip succeeding to the Spanish throne was seen as a threat to the balance of power by other European nations, leading to the War of the Spanish Succession upon Charles' death, which took place six weeks after Innocent's own.

-Innocent XII's age and health had been a topic of conversation among European courts and cardinals, and when he became sick in November 1699 speculation as to the next conclave became more ernest.
+Innocent XII's age and health had been a topic of conversation among European courts and cardinals, and when he became sick in November 1699 speculation as to the next conclave became more earnest.
 Despite this, France was the only great power to have a clear policy regarding the next papal conclave.
-Both Spain and the Holy Roman Empire were bogged down in extensive conversations in their capitals that caused a delay in their ambassadors receiving orders.
+Both Spain and the Holy Roman Empire were bogged down in extensive conversations in their capitals which caused a delay in their ambassadors receiving orders.